Mutahir-15/petalze-ecommerce-site/README.md

 # perfumer-ecommerce-site

-This is an E-commerce perfume brand named Perfumer.
+This is an E-commerce perfume brand named Petalze.
 Going to start work on this project soon...!